-Additionally, we measure the bolometric luminosity, blackbody radius, and temperature of the SN\,2019tsf using the {\tt Superbol} code \citep{Nicholl18_superbol}. {\tt Superbol} works by first interpolating the light curves of all individual bands using a polynomial function to account for the times of non-commensal photometry, this way we can fit individual epochs of photometry with a blackbody function.
-Then, {\tt Superbol} extrapolates the blackbody function to account for both missing UV and IR flux outside the observed bands.
+Additionally, we measure the bolometric luminosity, blackbody radius, and temperature evolution of \tsf{} using the {\tt Superbol} code \citep{Nicholl18_superbol}. {\tt Superbol} works by first interpolating the light curves of all individual bands using a polynomial function to account for the times of non-concurrent photometry. {\tt Superbol} extrapolates the blackbody function to account for missing UV and IR flux outside the observed bands.
 The final bolometric luminosity, radius, and temperature estimated from the photometry are shown in Figure~\ref{fig:superbol}.
-We see the measurements from {\tt Superbol} match well with the equivalent values measured from the {\tt MOSFiT} model, with the exception that {\tt Superbol} estimates a steep rise in temperature after $\sim 150$ days.
-It is hard to determine if this rise in temperature is real given that the peak of the blackbody function is well into the UV, and we lack photometry bluer than $g$-band, this effect is reflected in the large error bars of those temperature measurements.
+We see that the measurements from {\tt Superbol} largely match the equivalent values measured from the {\tt MOSFiT} model, with the exception that {\tt Superbol} estimates a steep rise in temperature after $\sim$150 days.
+It is hard to determine if this temperature rise is real given that the peak of the blackbody function is well into the UV, and we lack photometry bluer than $g$-band.
+This effect is reflected in the large error bars of those temperature measurements.